COSC3020/augmenting-path-swilso59/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## Answer
+My augmentingPath funtion utilizes Breadth-First Search to find a path between two nodes in a graph.
+Looking at each seciton of the code we can determine the worst-case big $\Theta$ complexity of my implementation.

+1. Check if the `start` node is also the `end` node.
+This is constant time.
+2. Initialize the `queue`, `visited` set and `parent` map.
+This is constant time.
+3. Add the `start` node to the `visited` set.
+This is constant time.
+4. BFS Loop: The loop continues until the `queue` is empty.
+Total iterations = $O(V)$, $V$ is the number of nodes.
+   - Inner loop: Iterates through all neighbors of the `current` node.
+     - Each edge in the graph is processed exactly once.
+     - Checks if the `neighbor` has been visited.
+     - Adds to the `visited` set.
+     - Updates the `parent` map.
+     - Adds to the `queue`.
+  - The overall complexity of BFS loop: $O(V + E)$
+5. The `path` is constructed from the `end` node to the `start` node.
+In the worst-case this involves traversing all $V$ nodes.
+Giving us a linear time.
+6. If a `path` is not found the function returns an empty list.
+Which takes constant time.

+Taking the dominant term from the BFS section gives us the worst-case time complexity of $\Theta(V + E)$.

+## Plagiarism Acknowledgement

+For this assignment I breifly reviewed the repository https://github.com/COSC3020/augmenting-path-IshitaPatel18 and https://hackernoon.com/a-beginners-guide-to-bfs-and-dfs-in-javascript.

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”